Dorsa-Arezooji/Ethereum-Analysis/README.md

 ![contract complexity vs time](https://github.com/Dorsa-Arezooji/Etherium-Analysis/blob/master/results/complexity_time.png)
 * Contracts have become more complicated with peaks in late 2017 and 2018, followed by a general decrease.

-* The required gas for a contract apears to be strongly correlated with the contract's complexity (difficulty): corr(diff, gas) = 0.9385
+* The required gas for a contract apears to be strongly correlated with the contract's complexity (difficulty):

+corr(diff, gas) = 0.9385
 * With higher complexity, more gas would be required, so the most popular services might have been mining complex contracts.

 ### 5. Graph Analysis
 #### 5.1.
 Triangle count
 The target dataset for this part of the analysis is the `transaction` dataset.
 To find all the nodes in the dataset (to addresses and from addresses), the to and from addresses are concatenated using the `union()` method.
 Then, to avoid repetition of nodes, the `distinct()` method is called on the `vertices` RDD.
-Next, the RDDs are converted to dataframes (with the correct formats described in `e_f(x)` and `v_f(x)`) and the graph is built using these two dataframes.
+Next, the RDDs are converted to dataframes (with the correct formats described in `e_f()` and `v_f()`) and the graph is built using these two dataframes.
 Finally to find the triangles, a motif is called on the graph, searching for all sets of 3 nodes that form a triangle: a-->b, b-->c, c-->a.

 __*Results:*__